Boeing aims to keep building F/A-18 jets through 2020

 His mission?
 To safeguard funding for 21 EA-18G Growlers in the Pentagon’s fiscal 2014 budget, and underscore the advantages of the Super Hornet, for which Boeing has developed a package of upgrades aimed at making it more competitive with Lockheed Martin Corp’s (LMT.N) fifth-generation F-35 multirole fighter.

-The F/A-18 is one of Boeing’s last fighter jets in production after it lost the F-35 contract to Lockheed in 2001.
-It is also building F-15s for Saudi Arabia.
+The F/A-18 is Boeing’s last fighter jet in production after it lost the F-35 contract to Lockheed in 2001.
 Boeing has sought to parlay delays and cost overruns on the F-35 program into more sales of its jets, but its efforts have taken on new urgency in recent years as F/A-18 production begins to wind down.

 “It’s a make or break year for the F/A-18 and Boeing,” said Virginia-based defense consultant Jim McAleese.
 He said the company was scrambling to drum up more sales since the Navy’s current plans call for no further Super Hornet purchases.